Speaker Cable Length Differences: Do They Matter?

 There are NO reasons why cable lengths between channel pairs (ie. Main Left, Main Right, Rear Left, Rear Right, etc) need to be kept identical, but avoiding a ratio greater than 5:1 of identical wire gauge is good measure for minimizing RLC losses which can affect system damping factor and attribute to frequency response variations.
 If cable runs need to be much longer, selecting a cable of lower gauge is advised provided that the geometry and conductor spacing is conducive of keeping Inductance (recommended < .200uH/ft) and Capacitance (recommended < 50pF/ft) in check.

 Note, simply moving from 12AWG cable to 10AWG cable of similar design reduces resistance by 30% which effectively makes a 50ft 12AWG zip cord cable look like 35ft (assuming all other things equal).

+Transmission line effects at the typical length of speaker cables should be ignored.
 As a rule of thumb, we always recommend keeping cable lengths as minimal as possible, but not too short that it compromises accessibility to equipment.
 Follow our Cable Budget Guidelines when selecting the right cables for your applications.
 Avoid the typical Cable Snake Oil often purported by exotic cable vendors as gospel truths.

 The bottom line is the resistive losses are far more a dominant factor to consider when choosing loudspeaker cables.
 The associated electrical delay of a "long" cable vs a "short" cable is simply not a real issue to concern yourself with.